Introduction

 - Hands-on exercises.

-- Create a knowledge base: Develop a centralised repository of resources, FAQs, and best practices for ongoing reference.
+- Create a knowledge base: Develop a centralised location where users can find resources, FAQs, and best practices.

-- Encourage experimentation: Allow users time to explore the software and discover features relevant to their work.
+- Encourage experimentation: Give users time to play around with the software and discover features that are helpful to them.

 Overcoming common challenges